Our Services / Trauma

 Trauma-Informed Care

-Many of our therapists practice trauma-informed care.
+In online counselling for trauma, many of our therapists practise trauma-informed care.
 Some of the principles that underlie this include:

 - Trauma awareness